jrpotter/notebook/notes/c17/declarations.md

 %%ANKI
 Basic
-Consider the following translation unit.
-What does the declaration refer to?
+Which parts of the following translation unit are declarations?
 ```c
 int* a, b;
 ```